-Mr. Christopher Jones is a principal at BCT Partners, a national consulting firm that delivers a full range of research and evaluation, technical assistance, program management, and information technology services.
+Mr. Christopher Jones, Chair of NCHH’s board of directors, is a principal at BCT Partners, a national consulting firm that delivers a full range of research and evaluation, technical assistance, program management, and information technology services.
 BCT is able to manage the entire life cycle of research investigations including (1) the preparation of a research design, (2) the performance of the study research, and (3) the delivery of study reports, and other written material.

 Prior to working at BCT, Mr. Jones served nine years as the Assistant Dean for Graduate Education at MIT.
 During his tenure, he directed and managed various minority recruitment programs and initiatives, one of which is the MIT Summer Research Program (MSRP).
 He was also the Founding Director of the Amgen Scholars National Program, an eight-year, $34 million commitment from the Amgen Foundation.